ArveVM/HomeAssistantConfig4/README.md

 <br />
 <br />

-## 6. Mentors & Inspirators throughout my HA-journey;
+## 6. Mentors & Inspirators
+I feel blessed by the amount of help, guiding and direct one2one support from a lot of peoples and groups, so just trying to acknowledge some of the support and guidance I've got in this section.
+The HA-journey I've managed would not have been possible without you ;)
 - By Inspirator i mean someone that has inspired/guided in a particular topic.
 - My Mentor i mean someone that has given a wider perspective and opened up my horizon to new possibilities - and at the same time beeing credible on the actual possibility of myself beeing able to execute (or at least help me on the journey)